davidmreed/davidmreed.github.io/publications.md

 I've given a number of talks on Salesforce, mostly focusing on topics like Apex testing, continuous integration, CumulusCI, Salesforce DX, and version control.
 I love meeting with Salesforce groups to teach and advocate in these areas.
 If your group is looking for content in these areas, please drop me a line.

+  - ["Handle the Right Errors: Building Resilient and Reliable Apex"](https://trailblazercommunitygroups.com/events/details/salesforce-new-york-city-ny-developers-group-presents-handle-the-right-errors-building-resilient-and-reliable-apex/#/) at the New York City Developers Group.
+  - ["Automate the App Lifecycle with CumulusCI"](https://trailblazercommunitygroups.com/events/details/salesforce-munich-germany-developers-group-presents-virtual-meetup-david-reed-on-automate-the-app-lifecycle-with-cumulusci/) at the Munich, Germany Developers Group.
  - ["Automate the App Lifecycle with CumulusCI"](https://www.sudipta-deb.in/2020/04/kitchener-canada-developer-group-event.html) (including [video](https://www.youtube.com/watch?v=Guc8ZX1Dg6A)) at the Kitchener, CA Developers Group.
  - [Build Applications with CumulusCI](https://trailhead.salesforce.com/en/content/learn/trails/build-applications-with-cumulusci), a six-module trail on Trailhead (coauthored).
  - ["Automate the App Lifecycle with CumulusCI"](https://www.ktema.org/public/cumulusci/Automate_the_App_Lifecycle_with_CumulusCI.pdf) (PDF link) at the Denver Salesforce Developers' Group.